1234shadowtech/Practice1/SUGGESTIONS.md

 ### Suggestions for `a.py`

-1. **Severity: High | Tag: Function Naming Convention**
+1. **Severity: Low | Tag: Naming Conventions**
-   - Function names should follow the PEP 8 naming convention, which recommends using lowercase with words separated by underscores (e.g., `add` and `sub` instead of `ADD` and `SUB`).
+   - The function names `ADD` and `SUB` are in uppercase, which does not follow PEP 8 naming conventions.
+Function names should be in lowercase with words separated by underscores (e.g., `add`, `sub`).

-2. **Severity: Medium | Tag: Function Behavior**
+2. **Severity: Medium | Tag: Logic/Clarity**
-   - The `SUB` function's behavior is unconventional.
-Typically, subtraction is expected to be `a - b`, but here it is implemented as `b - a`.
-This could lead to confusion for users of the function.
+   - The `SUB` function subtracts `a` from `b` (`b - a`), which is unconventional and may confuse users.
+Typically, subtraction functions are expected to return `a - b`.
+If this behavior is intentional, it should be clearly documented.

-3. **Severity: Low | Tag: Code Readability**
+3. **Severity: Low | Tag: Documentation**
-   - The code lacks docstrings or comments explaining the purpose of the functions.
-Adding docstrings would improve code readability and maintainability.
+   - The functions lack detailed docstrings.
+Adding docstrings would improve code readability and help users understand the purpose and behavior of the functions.

+4. **Severity: Low | Tag: Readability**
+   - The code could benefit from consistent spacing and formatting to improve readability.

+---

 ### Suggestions for `b.py`

-1. **Severity: High | Tag: Functionality**
-   - The function name `SQR` is misleading.
-It implies that the function calculates the square of a number, but it actually calculates the fourth power (`a**4`).
-This can lead to confusion for anyone using the function.
+1. **[High Severity] [Naming Convention]**: The function name `SQR` is misleading as it implies the function calculates the square of a number, but it actually calculates the fourth power.
+Rename the function to something more descriptive, such as `fourth_power` or `power_four`.

-2. **Severity: Medium | Tag: Naming Convention**
-   - The function name `SQR` does not follow Python's PEP 8 naming conventions.
-Function names should be in lowercase with words separated by underscores (e.g., `calculate_fourth_power`).
+2. **[Medium Severity] [PEP 8 Compliance]**: The function name `SQR` does not follow PEP 8 naming conventions for function names, which recommend using lowercase letters with words separated by underscores (e.g., `fourth_power`).

-3. **Severity: Low | Tag: Readability**
-   - The code lacks a docstring or comments explaining what the function does.
-Adding a brief explanation would improve code readability and maintainability.
+3. **[Low Severity] [Documentation]**: The function lacks a docstring to explain its purpose and behavior.
+Adding a docstring would improve code readability and maintainability.

-4. **Severity: Low | Tag: Testing**
-   - There is no accompanying test or example usage to verify the correctness of the function.